kylemaclaren/jessiecurtner/corporate-coaching.md

 #### Leadership Groups

 A leader does not become a leader in a silo.
 Leadership is about effectively relating to others.
-In my leadership groups I'll create a safe environment for a group of employees (4-10) to explore their unique gifts, their personal voice, their innate power, as well as what is getting in their way from becoming the person they most deire to be.
-Being "seen" in a group setting is a powerful experience, that prepares individuals for the art of leading.
-After 6 months of weekly or bi-weekly meetings employees will be able to more easily connect with others and with themselves.
+In my leadership groups I'll create a safe environment for a group of employees (4-10) to explore their unique gifts, their personal voice, their innate power, as well as what is getting in their way from becoming the person they most desire to be.
+Being "seen" in a group setting is a powerful experience, one that prepares individuals for the art of leading.
+After 6 months of weekly or bi-weekly meetings, employees will be able to more easily connect with others and with themselves.